 Speed - Yoast, a popular WordPress plugin for SEO, has been shown to increase average page load times by 1.03 seconds.

 What’s more is the fields are consistent across all sites you manage in Marketpath.
 If you manage multiple websites, each website could use a different plugin.
 This means different interfaces and fields per module.
 Because Marketpath’s web content management system includes fields for SEO, you know where the fields are and how to update them, instead of hunting, fixing, and hoping

 Now your time can be spent on marketing or developing, and not managing, using, or troubleshooting plugins.

-The second field that appears is the URL (a.k.a. slug and file path).
-This field automatically populates from the Title, and is structured according to best practices (i.e. lowercase and with hyphens).
-However, you can also take additional time to optimize the URL, based on professional SEO methodologies, and Marketpath CMS makes this easy.
+Also known as slug and file path, this field automatically populates from the Title, and is structured according to best practices (i.e. lowercase and with hyphens).
+Because this is a text field, you have the ability to update the populated content to optimize the URL further.

-Meta Robots - this text field gives a directive to search engines on how to interact with your page.
-More about robot meta directives.
+This text field gives a directive to search engines on how to interact with your page.
+Moz has a great lesson on robot meta directives.